-Ana Navarro Says Trump May Have Early-Onset Dementia
+Ana Navarro Says Only Dementia Would Excuse Trump’s Actions

-CNN political commentator and Republican strategist Ana Navarro said there may be only one explanation for President Donald Trump’s attack-filled speech in Phoenix on Tuesday night.
+CNN political commentator and Republican strategist Ana Navarro said there may be only one defense for President Donald Trump’s attack-filled speech in Phoenix on Tuesday night.

 She wrote on Twitter: